 Becoming a Class Rep is a great opportunity to meet other parents, to get to know your child’s teacher, and to help enhance our school community.

-Dorothy Lynas Class Reps play a key role in assisting the PAC and their classroom teachers to communicate information to the rest of the class to help enhance our school.
+Dorothy Lynas Class Reps play a key role in assisting the PAC to communicate information to the rest of the class to help enhance our school.

 How do I get involved?